 You can deduct actual car expenses, which include depreciation (or lease payments), gas and oil, tires, repairs, tune-ups, insurance, and registration fees.
 Or, instead of figuring the business part of these actual expenses, you may be able to use the standard mileage rate to figure your deduction.
-For 2012, the standard mileage rate is 55.5 cents per mile.
+For 2018, the standard mileage rate is 54.5 cents per mile.
+Beginning in 2019, the standard mileage rate increases to 58 cents per mile.